rachjgriff/Boris-Bikes/bikes_progress.md

 - stack trace -> list of method calls that the program was in the middle of when an Exception was thrown
 - initialising the object in irb, as a nil object, solves the uninitialised constant error
 - initialising rspec - added lib directory manually, added the first test file in the spec directory, ran rspec to confirm all is green/setup was successful
-- Rspec - use subject keyword to test instance of class (describe block contains class/object name which is the subject)
+- Rspec - use the 'subject' keyword to test instances of class (describe block contains class/object name which is the subject, similar to self)
+- single-line Rspec syntax